Extremal Peisert-type graphs without the strict-EKR property: Introduction

 Blokhuis~\cite{B84} proved the EKR theorem for Paley graphs of square order.
-Recall that the {\em Paley graph of order $q^2$} is $\operatorname{Cay}(\F_{q^2}^+,(\F_{q^2}^*)^2)$, where $(\F_{q^2}^*)^2$ is the subset of squares in $\F_{q^2}^*$.
 Sziklai~\cite{S99} extended Blokhuis' result to a family of generalized Paley graphs.
 It is easy to verify that such generalized Paley graphs are Peisert-type graphs \cite[Lemma 2.13]{AY22}.
-Recently, Asgarli and Yip \cite{AY22} showed that the strict-EKR property holds for a family of Peisert-type graphs with nice algebraic properties on the connection set, generalizing the result by Blokhuis and Sziklai and confirming a conjecture of Mullin on Peisert graphs.
-Motivated by these extensions of the EKR theorem for Paley graphs, very recently, Yip \cite{Y23} showed that the strict-EKR property holds for almost all Peisert-type graphs of type $(\frac{q+1}{2},q)$ as $q \to \infty$.
-In other words, almost all pseudo-Paley graphs of Peisert-type have the strict-EKR property, indicating that Paley graphs are perhaps not special at all among the family of pseudo-Paley graphs in the viewpoint of EKR.
+Recently, Asgarli and Yip \cite{AY22} showed that the strict-EKR property holds for a family of Peisert-type graphs with nice algebraic properties on the connection set, generalizing the result by Blokhuis~\cite{B84} and Sziklai~\cite{S99} and confirming a conjecture of Mullin~\cite[Chapter 8]{M09} on Peisert graphs.
+Motivated by these extensions of the EKR theorem for Paley graphs, very recently, Yip \cite{Y24} showed that the strict-EKR property holds for almost all Peisert-type graphs of type $(\frac{q+1}{2},q)$ as $q \to \infty$.
+In other words, almost all pseudo-Paley graphs of Peisert-type have the strict-EKR property, indicating that Paley graphs are perhaps not too special among the family of pseudo-Paley graphs in the viewpoint of EKR.

-However, it remains widely open to classify Peisert-type graphs with the strict-EKR property \cite[Problem 29]{AGLY22}.
+However, it remains widely open to completely classify Peisert-type graphs with the strict-EKR property \cite[Problem 29]{AGLY22}.
 Indeed, since Peisert-type graphs can be realized as block graphs of orthogonal arrays \cite{AGLY22}, this problem is an interesting sub-problem of a more general open problem on characterizing orthogonal arrays whose block graphs satisfy the strict-EKR property \cite[Problem 16.4.1]{GM15}.
 On the other hand, it is known that there are Peisert-type graphs of small order without the strict-EKR property \cite[Example 2.21]{AY22}.
 Moreover, there is an infinite family of Peisert-type graphs for which the strict-EKR property fails.
 This phenomenon was briefly discussed in \cite[Section 5]{AGLY22}, and in particular, the following result was proved:

 \begin{theorem}[{\cite[Section 5]{AGLY22}}] If $q>(m-1)^2$, then all Peisert-type graphs of type $(m,q)$ have the strict-EKR property.
 Moreover, when $q$ is a square, there exists a Peisert-type graph of type $(\sqrt{q}+1,q)$ that fails to have the strict-EKR property. \end{theorem}